 Seafood World, or Papa Hughie's as they seem to call themselves, is a fish store that also has a restaurant.
 They profess to cook up the fresh seafood that they get for their store, which makes perfect sense.

 When you walk in there's a fish counter and some tables, and you might get that sinking feeling that you'll be dining in a fish store.
 But there are 2 other rooms so if it's not too crowded you can eat in the back, which seems much more like a restaurant.

 They have stuffed fish along the walls, big seafarer paintings and Bob Marley and nothing but Bob Marley on the sound system.
-I scouted out their menu online and planned to orderjump--> the snapper meuniere.
-They also have hog snapper, "when available", and they had it today, so I ordered that.
+I scouted out their menu online and planned to order the snapper meuniere.
+They also have hog snapper, "when available" for $16.95, and they had it today, so I ordered that.
+Hog Snapper isn't actually snapper, but it's a decent fish and I like the meuniere preparation.
 I also ordered a mug of conch chowder and an iced tea.
 They have yellow and the soup came right out.

 The chowder had the musty taste that you get with the big seafood house chowders, but it was a decent version.
 It wasn't loaded with potatoes and carrots like most are; it was mostly conch and had some miscellaneous veggies which is all I want.
-It didn't approach Sindaco's chowder, but it was a good starter.
+It wasn't among the best I've had by far, but it was a decent starter.

 Surprisingly, they have wireless at Seafood world; if figures that fancy modern restaurants don't have wireless but an old fish store does.
 When the hog snapper was put in front of me, I knew there was something wrong.